-Weight loss occurred on both diets but was significantly better on the Paleo diet.
+Weight loss occurred on both diets but was significantly better on The Paleo Diet.
 For men, the AHA diet reduced mean body weight by 3.3 ± 2.7 kg, relative to baseline (P < .001), with an additional 10.4 ± 4.4 kg reduction following 4 months on the Paleo diet.
 For women, no significant weight reductions followed the AHA diet, but the Paleo diet resulted in significant 8.1 ± 5.9 kg reductions.

 This study follows up on previous studies demonstrating improved lipid profiles based on Paleo diet adherence, including a 2009 study showing significant improvements after just 10 days on Paleo and another 2009 study showing significant improvements for type-2 diabetes patients following 3 months on Paleo.
 4, 5 The current study, however, does have some limitations, which the researchers openly acknowledge, including a small sample size (20 participants) and the study’s racial homogeneity (predominantly white).
 Additionally, the study did not allow for order bias, meaning all participants first cycled through the AHA diet, followed by the Paleo diet.